star-whale/starwhale/README.md

     kubectl port-forward --namespace starwhale svc/my-starwhale-controller 8082:8082
     ```

-- ☕ **STEP3**: Upload the artifacts to the cloud instance
+- ☕ **STEP4**: Upload the artifacts to the cloud instance

     > **pre-prepared artifacts**
     > Before starting this tutorial, the following three artifacts should already exist on your machine：
     >
     > - a starwhale model named mnist
     > - a starwhale dataset named mnist
-    > - a starwhale runtime named pytorch-mnist
+    > - a starwhale runtime named pytorch
     >
     > The above three artifacts are what we built on our machine using starwhale.